iamblue/ngApi/README.md

         3.string
         4.nospace

-    If you want to expand validate methods, see that: [click me](https://github.com/iamblue/ngApi#Expand)
+    If you want to expand validate methods, see following `Expand` -> `If you want to expand validate libery` topic .

 2. `loginname`, `loginemail` , `loginpassword` will be sent by ajax data , look like following: